 Introduction

-Over the last decades, spectral imaging technology, previously restricted to astrophysics, remote sensing and military applications [1], has been employed in cultural heritage, thanks to the development of infrared reflectography in the study of paintings [2].
-The former multispectral imaging, after the increase in the number of spectral bands resolved by improved imaging spectrometers and the technical advancements, led to the emergence of hyperspectral imaging [3].
-These spectral imaging systems, capable of collection of both spectral and spatial information, are non-invasive and for this reason particularly suitable for diagnostic and digital imaging of artworks [4].
+Over the last decades, spectral imaging technology, which was previously restricted to astrophysics, remote sensing and military applications [1], has been employed in cultural heritage, thanks to the development of infrared reflectography in the study of paintings [2].
+Increases in the number of spectral bands due to improved imaging spectrometers and technical advancements have led to the emergence of hyperspectral imaging [3].
+These spectral imaging systems, which are able to collect both spectral and spatial information, are non-invasive, and, for this reason, are particularly suitable for the diagnostic and digital imaging of artworks [4].

-Laser Induced Fluorescence (LIF) is a spectroscopic technique that has been widely used in last forty years in many scientific areas, such as combustion diagnostic [5], probing energy transfer processes in molecules and atoms [6], individuation of gastrointestinal tumors [7] or melanoma skin cancers [8] and cardiovascular tissue characterization [9].
-In fact, LIF spectroscopy detects the UV-vis radiations emitted by luminescent molecules on target surface caused by allowed electronic transitions stimulated by UV laser.
-The emission spectrum can provide a huge amount of information about the chemistry and molecular structure of a sample, both qualitative and quantitative [10].
+Laser-induced fluorescence (LIF) is a spectroscopic technique that has been widely used over the last 40 years for many scientific activities, such as conducting combustion diagnostics [5], probing energy transfer processes in molecules and atoms [6], identifying gastrointestinal tumours [7] and melanoma skin cancers [8] and characterising cardiovascular tissue [9].
+LIF spectroscopy detects the UV-vis radiations emitted by luminescent molecules on the target surface caused by allowed electronic transitions stimulated by UV laser.
+The emission spectrum can provide a large amount of both qualitative and quantitative information about the chemistry and molecular structure of a sample [10].

-Since many years LIF spectroscopy has been largely employed, as many other diagnostic laser-based instruments [11], in the cultural heritage field [12-13].
-Most biological and organic materials most used in the field of cultural heritage [14] absorb strongly in the deep UV, corresponding to their first electronic state, and emit by fluorescence and/or by phosphorescence at longer wavelengths, generally greater than 280 nm [15].
-One of the advantages of fluorescence and phosphorescence is that their spectra are generally independent of the excitation wavelength [16-17].
-This technique is non-destructive and non-invasive, does not cause modifications or degradations of chemical structure of targets, does not need any sample preparation and for this reason is particularly recommended for fragile and delicate artworks [18].
-Furthermore, LIF instruments do not require contact and can work remotely from the targets, also where only optical access is available, preserving high sensitivity, and transportable instruments for in situ analysis can be easily designed, providing results in real-time [19].
+Like many other laser-based diagnostic instruments [11], LIF spectroscopy has been widely used in the cultural heritage field [12], [13].
+Most biological and organic materials common to the field of cultural heritage [14] absorb deep UV, corresponding to their first electronic state, and, through fluorescence and/or phosphorescence, emit at longer wavelengths, generally greater than 280 nm [15].
+One of the advantages of fluorescence and phosphorescence is that their spectra are generally independent of the excitation wavelength [16], [17].
+This technique is non-destructive and non-invasive, does not cause modifications or degradations of the chemical structure of targets and does not need any sample preparation.
+For this reason, it is particularly recommended for fragile and delicate artworks [18].
+Furthermore, LIF instruments do not require contact and can be used at a distance or in situations in which only optical access is available while maintaining their high sensitivity.
+Transportable instruments can be easily designed for in situ analysis, providing results in real time [19].

-Recently ENEA has developed LIF prototypes with hyperspectral (Lifart) [20] and multispectral (Forlab) [21] scanning systems, capable of both fluorescence and reflectance imaging, that return different spatial and spectral information of an object, making them necessary and dependent each other.
-In particular, Forlab was designed to permit the rapid acquisition of fluorescence maps of large surfaces (up to 100 m2) in specific spectral wavelenghts, allowing faster acquisitions and providing results in real time.
+Recently, ENEA has developed LIF prototypes with hyperspectral (Lifart) [20] and multispectral (Forlab) [21] scanning systems that are capable of both fluorescence and reflectance imaging.
+They return different types of spatial and spectral information, making them necessary for and dependent on each other.
+In particular, Forlab was designed to permit the rapid acquisition of fluorescence maps of large surfaces (up to 100 m2) in specific spectral wavelengths, allowing for faster acquisitions and providing results in real time.
 Furthermore, a custom software was developed for this system for the automatic recognition of specific classes of materials.
-Conversely, Lifart returns complete fluorescence spectra, giving a complete spectral information of an object.
+Conversely, Lifart returns complete fluorescence spectra, providing the complete spectral information of an object.

-The two LIF systems here described are innovative prototypes, specifically designed for remote (distance up to some tens of meters) cultural heritage investigations.
-They possess complementary features for fast and accurate characterization of both large and small artworks thanks to their different configurations.
-This, however, hampered the combined use of the two instruments, which has been, up to now, quite laborious.
+The two LIF systems described here are innovative prototypes, specifically designed for remote (entailing a distance up to some tens of meters) cultural heritage investigations.
+They possess complementary features for the fast and accurate characterisation of both large and small artworks thanks to their different configurations.
+These differences, however, have hampered the combined use of the two instruments, which has until now been quite laborious.

 Figure 1.
 Fluorescence spectra of reference solutions.

-To overcome this point, in this work the intercalibration of the two instruments is proposed, taking into account the Forlab filters bandpasses and optical efficiencies.
-This intercalibration make the data registered by the two instruments as much as possible comparable.
+To overcome this point, this work investigates the intercalibration of the two instruments, taking into account Forlab’s filter passband and optical efficiencies.
+This intercalibration makes the data registered by the two instruments as easy to compare as possible.

 Figure 2.
 Reference samples.
 Left: marble tile.
 Right: earthenware tile.